Lemons, Lavender, & Laundry

 Let’s talk about Sal Suds for just a second.

-The one thing about Sal Suds is that it contains SLS (Sodium Lauryl Sulfate).
+The one thing about Sal Suds is it contains SLS (Sodium Lauryl Sulfate).
 Admittedly, I have read a few negatives about the use of SLS in cleaning products (mainly that it can cause skin irritation), however, after reading through this article, I feel comfortable using it.
+Check out the FAQ section of this post for more on this subject.

-Here’s What You Need to Make DIY Dish Soap
+What You Need to Make Homemade Dish Soap

-• 3/4 Cup Distilled Water (Tap water contains impurities that can lead to bacterial growth, so using distilled water is recommended)
+• Distilled Water- Tap water contains impurities that can lead to bacterial growth, so using distilled water is recommended

 • Dish Soap Dispenser- I used a glass bottle with a stopper because that’s what I had on hand 🙂